Seattle On the Job Car Accident Lawyers

-The WA on the job car accident lawyers at Hardwick & Pendergast, P.S. highly recommend speaking with a member of our worker's compensation team as soon as possible.
+The lawyers at Hardwick & Pendergast, P.S. highly recommend speaking with a member of our worker's compensation team as soon as possible.
 Over the years, getting financial compensation following an on the job accident has become more complex.
 In order to successfully navigate the legal system, especially when an off-site car collision is involved, hiring skilled legal counsel can help.
 Do NOT attempt to speak with your company insurance or your insurance agent without legal representation!

 - Soft tissue: Muscle, Tendon, & Ligament Injuries

 - Swimming Pool Electrocution

 - What to Do if You're in a Serious Accident